jihaniqua/duckie-app-aspnet/README.md

 by Jihan Duerme

 ## Assignment requirements
-- Plan and create a new .NET Core MVC WebApplication using C#
+- Plan and create a new .NET Core MVC Web Application using C#
 - Integrate it with a SQL Server database to perform CRUD operations

 ## Purpose of this application